 Roof leaks: Leaks from the roof can also lead to mold and mildew exposure and growth.
 The roof is often an area that homeowners do not consistently check on unless they notice a leak or warped shingles.
 By the time a leak is noticeable, or shingles are so warped they are visible on the roof line, mold and mildew have been present for a long time.

 Mold and Mildew Symptoms

-Have you ever waken up in the morning after a very long night and realized that you left your laundry in the washer overnight?
+Have you ever woken up in the morning after a very long night and realized that you left your laundry in the washer overnight?
 This is a very common but smelly mistake that is just one of the main issue that can lead to musty and mildew smell in your clothes.
-Mildew smells are quite the chore to remove and rewashing them over and over seem to just make the matters worse.Here are some of the common causes for mildew smells and what you can do to remove the odors from your clothes on the first wash.
+Mildew smells are quite the chore to remove and to rewash them over and over seem just to make the matters worse.Here are some of the common causes for mildew smells and what you can do to remove the odors from your clothes on the first wash.

 Any clothing can begin to smell musty due to damp storage, re-wearing, or even unclean laundry machines.
 We discovered some tips for people hoping to remove musty smells from clothing.
 Below is a summary of some of those tips:

 1)Make sure your clothes washer itself is clean; if clothes smell musty right after washing make sure to clean the washer by running it through an empty cycle with hot water (using our laundry machine cleaner, of course).
 It also helps to keep the lid open in-between washings (but be careful about the safety hazards of leaving laundry machines open if you have pets or young children).

 2)If the manufacturer’s cleaning instructions allow, wash your clothes in the hottest water possible to eliminate odors.